 Local Exchange Carrier (LEC)

-Local Exchange Carrier, sometimes ILEC (Incumbent Exchange Carrier).
-Each market, or LATA, has one particular ILEC that previously provided the ‘traditional’ phone service of delivering physical copper wire to each residence from their CO (Central Office).
+Each market, or LATA, has one particular Local Exchange Carrier, sometimes ILEC (Incumbent Exchange Carrier) that previously provided the ‘traditional’ phone service of delivering physical copper wire to each residence from their CO (Central Office).
 Today, the LEC more so serves as the party who owns the local trunking/switching infrastructure.
-In order to deliver calls to a particular area, a CLEC needs to be connected with a LEC (see ICA, LEC) to ultimately deliver the calls.
+In order to deliver calls to a particular area, a CLEC needs to be connected with a LEC (see ICA) to ultimately deliver the calls.